wadeguidry/Primo-Book-Cover-Carousel/README.md

 3. Publish the carousel on the web as desired.

 	In my case, I currently "refresh" the carousel once a night, so that each day, a fresh set of covers is provided.

+	I run the script at a scheduled time each night, using a scheduled task on a Windows 2008 server, using the trending.bat file included in the repository.

 To see the code in action, you can check out: